MathieuDutSik/polyhedral_common/src_latt/README.md

 * **LATT_MPI_Lattice_IsoDelaunayDomain** for running the enumeration by using MPI parallelism.

 References:
-  * Achill Schürmann, Mathieu Dutour Sikirić, Frank Vallentin, A generalization of Voronoi's reduction theory and its application, preprint at arxiv:0601084, Duke Mathematical Journal 142 (2008) 127--164
+  * Achill Schürmann, Mathieu Dutour Sikirić, Frank Vallentin, A generalization of Voronoi's reduction theory and its application, [preprint at arxiv:math/0601084](https://arxiv.org/abs/math/0601084), Duke Mathematical Journal 142 (2008) 127--164